 Here’s more from the Central Division:

-• Josh Giddey has three years remaining on his $100MM contract.
+• Josh Giddey has three full seasons remaining on his four-year, $100MM contract.
 The Bulls point guard would like to know just what the front office plans to do to make the club a contender, according to Julia Poe of the Chicago Tribune.
 “Everyone wants to know what’s going on,” Giddey said.
 “We want to know what the strategy is going forward.
 If you look at the way this team’s put together now, I don’t know if we’re put together to win a championship this year or whether we’re going into a rebuild or a younger phase.”
-Over the last 30 games, Chicago is 6-24.
+Over its last 30 games, Chicago is 6-24.

 • It’s logical to assume that Giannis Antetokounmpo‘s brother knows whether the superstar will remain with the Bucks or ask for a trade this offseason.
 That’s not the case, Eurohoops.net relays.
 Speaking to Toni Canyameras of Mundo Deportivo, Alex Antetokounmpo said he’s not sure, either.
 “I don’t know.
 I hope (he stays).
 We all love him here in Milwaukee, we all want him to stay here in Milwaukee,” said Alex , who is on a two-way deal.
 “So whatever he decides.
 I’m his family, but when I mean his family, his kids and wife decide, it’s going to be what’s best for them.”